Center for Bariatric Surgery

 Viviane Fornasaro-Donahue, MS, RD, LDN, is a registered dietitian with the Center for Bariatric Surgery at The Miriam Hospital.
 She received her master of science in nutrition and food science and completed her dietetic internship at the University of Rhode Island in Kingston.
 Her research on baby formula costs motivating prolonged breastfeeding was published in the Journal of Nutrition Education and Behavior in 2014.
 She speaks Portuguese, Spanish and English.

 Alanna Salvas is the program liaison at the Center for Bariatric Surgery at The Miriam Hospital.
 Alanna acts as a liaison between patients, bariatric and urologic surgery clinical offices, dietitians and other Lifespan entities for all aspects of the Center for Bariatric Surgery program.
-She manages the Center for Bariatric Surgery and Minimally Invasive Urology Institute hotlines, coordinates patient referral, referral data, community physician referrals, and resources into a seamless model of access and care.
+She manages the Center for Bariatric Surgery hotline, coordinates patient referral, referral data, community physician referrals, and resources into a seamless model of access and care.

 Sara Stiles, RD, CSOWN, LDN, is the lead bariatric dietitian at the Center for Bariatric Surgery at The Miriam Hospital.
 She received her bachelor of science in food and nutrition and dietetics from Framingham State University in Massachusetts and completed her dietetic internship with Sodexo and Southcoast Health.
 She also maintains additional credentialing as a certified specialist in obesity and weight management.
 She is passionate about helping each patient become successful in improving their quality of life through various lifestyle changes.